 Which countries are expats the happiest?

 One of the countries where expats who live abroad are happiest is Portugal due to the high standard of living and low living costs.
-Antigua and Barbuda is also home to some of the happiest expats due to the Caribbean lifestyle, proximity to the US, and tax-free policies on global income and assets.
+Antigua and Barbuda is also home to some of the happiest expats due to its Caribbean lifestyle, proximity to the US, and tax-free global income and assets policies.

 What is the number one country for expats?

-Portugal is the number one country for expats looking to move abroad as it offers many qualities that expats moving abroad are looking for, such as being one of the most affordable countries in the EU, having great weather, and a low crime rate.
+Portugal is the number one country for expats looking to move abroad.
+It offers many qualities expats relocating abroad seek, such as being one of the most affordable countries in the EU, political stability, great weather, and a low crime rate.

 Where is the best place for expats to live in 2023?